 - To modify decisions made by the original hearing officer or board

-- Send the case back to the original hearing officer or board
+- To send the case back to the original hearing officer or board

 Reason for Appeal